MicrosoftDocs/fabric-docs/docs/data-science/machine-learning-model.md

 You can directly create an ML model from the user experience.
 The MLflow API can also directly create a ML model.

-To create a ML model from the user experience, you can:
+To create an ML model from the user experience, follow these steps:

 1. Create a new data science workspace, or select an existing data science workspace.
 1. From the **+ New** dropdown, select **Model**.
 This creates an empty model in your data science workspace.